agnosto/fansly-scraper/README.md

 ./fansly-scraper monitor [start|stop]
 ```

-**Note**: Live monitoring requires keeping your terminal/shell session active.
-Consider using [tmux](https://github.com/tmux/tmux/wiki) or [zellij](https://github.com/zellij-org/zellij) on linux/wsl to run it in the background.
+**Note**: Live monitoring requires keeping your terminal session active.
+To run monitoring in the background, consider using terminal multiplexers like [tmux](https://github.com/tmux/tmux/wiki) or [zellij](https://github.com/zellij-org/zellij) on Linux/WSL.
+Starting from v0.6.3, you can monitor additional creators by running `-m creator` in separate terminal instances without restarting the existing monitor process.

 ### Update the Program
 ```bash